alexandrwang/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -------
 `callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
 `objects_to_annotate` | [string] | An array of strings describing which objects you'd like bounding boxes to be drawn around.
-Each string should be singular and self-descriptive (ex: "cat", "street sign", "potato")
+Each string should be singular and self-descriptive (ex: "cat", "street sign", "potato").
+You may include at most 6 objects.
 `attachment` | string | A URL to the image you'd like to be annotated with bounding boxes.
 `with_labels` (optional, default `false`) | boolean | Specifies whether you'd like labels for each bounding box in the response.
 Each label will be a member of the `objects_to_annotate` array.
 `examples` (optional) | [object] | A list of examples.
 Each example requires a `correct` boolean indicating whether it is a correct or incorrect example and an `image` URL to the example image.
 Optionally, provide an `explanation` for the example explaining why it is correct or incorrect.